irbansin/waste-classification/README.md

 ### 2. Ensure Model Weights and Config are Available
 - Place trained model weights (e.g., `outputs/resnet50_best.pth`) and config (e.g., `configs/baseline.yaml`) in the appropriate locations.
+- Both the API and web UI require these files to be present and correctly referenced.
 - Switch models by editing `MODEL_TYPE` and `MODEL_PATH` in `src/api.py`.
+- Note: YOLOv8 weights (`yolov8n.pt`) are auto-downloaded by ultralytics the first time detection is run.

 ### 3. Start the API Server
 ```bash